CherylPlj/HRMS/README.md

 # HRMS System

+## Repository Structure

+For an overview of directories and key modules, see `docs/file-structure.md`.

 ## Email Configuration

 To enable email sending for account invitations and notifications, you need to configure the following environment variables: